 At the output of each DFT, one complex result is produced per clock.
 For now, we take this to be encoded into a 16-bit word as (6,6,4) [i.e., 6 bits each for real and imaginary mantissas, and a common 4 bit exponent].
-Each DFT has an output buffer into which these results are written; these 8 buffers mirror the input buffers, but they must be larger to accomodate the increased word length.
+Each DFT has an output buffer into which these results are written; these 8 buffers mirror the input buffers, but they must be larger to accommodate the increased word length.
 On each clock, every DFT writes a 16 b result to its buffer, and a 128 b word (8 results) is read in parallel from the current buffer.

 The length L=1024 DFT processors are the heart of this part of the correlator.
 I think that they can best be constructed using an architecture proposed by Canaris [2].
-This does not use the

-Cooley-Tukey FFT, but rather is based on Goertzel filters; it has the strong advantage of not requiring storage of size L for the intermediate results between stages, and it has a symmetry that makes it well suited to VLSI implementation.
+This does not use the Cooley-Tukey FFT, but rather is based on Goertzel filters; it has the strong advantage of not requiring storage of size L for the intermediate results between stages, and it has a symmetry that makes it well suited to VLSI implementation.
 We assume fixed-point complex arithmetic with 8-bit words (real and imaginary) internally, converted to (6,6,4) floating point at the output.
+The latter conversion does not reduce the word size, but some roundoff will be needed at the cross multiplier in order to prevent overflow in long integrations; conversion to floating point minimizes the significance of the roundoff loss.
+Since there are fewer DFTs than cross multipliers, it seems economical to do the conversion here.